top of page

 Home / School reading book - We change every Friday and return them Every Thursday

-PE - Our PE days are on Tuesdays and Wednesdays.
+PE - Our PE days are on Mondays and Wednesdays.
 Come to school dressed in your correct PE Kit (School house T-shirt, school cardigan / jumper, plain black or navy shorts, leggings or joggers, black / dark coloured trainers / pumps)

-Library Books - Our Library day is Monday.
+Library Books - Our Library day is Tuesday.
 Return and change books when you have finished reading them

 Here is your Year 3 Class Charter challenge sheet.
 You can also download a copy by clicking on the image.